Discover more from SpyTalk

 Vučić has been on a weapons binge in Moscow, buying MiG fighter jets, tanks and Pantir-S surface-to-air missiles.
 He’s also “in talks to buy S-400s,” Russia’s most advanced anti-aircraft system (capable of downing F-16s), the former Balkan diplomat said.
 “With that comes advisers, technicians and so forth,” says Stephen Blank, a prolific author of books and articles on Russian foreign, energy, and military policies.
 Air Serbia, meanwhile, may soon be the first European airline to fly Russia’s Sukhoi Superjet 100 passenger plane, if talks that opened in June succeed.

 All of which raises questions about Vučić’s ultimate loyalties.
 Blank, a senior fellow at the Foreign Policy Research Institute's Eurasia Program, calls Vučić “the best politician in the region,” who has to contend with “an enormous pro-Russia lobby at home” and is just “playing all sides against the middle.”
-Others close observers scoff at that, saying Vučićhas has fallen into the orbit of Putin, who’s overriding goal is to prevent the finalité, as Bland puts it, of the European Union and advance of NATO.
+Others close observers scoff at that, saying Vučićhas has fallen into the orbit of Putin, whose overriding goal is to prevent the finalité, as Bland puts it, of the European Union and advance of NATO.

 Balkans expert Joseph calls Vučić “a shill for the West’s adversaries Russia and China [who] practices and promotes the illiberal democracy of its main E.U. ally, Hungary”—and their extremist allies across Europe.
 Between 2017 and 2019, “key political figures in Serbia, including President Vucic, his brother and the chief of police,” exchanged over 1,000 calls “with the leader of a violent far-right movement co-founded by a notorious British nationalist, The Times of London reported.